mikewarot/bitgrid-react-app/README.md

 ---

 ToDo:
-- add actual bitgrid logic
+- add some form of I/O
+- tools for generating programming masks
 - highlight checkerboard pattern of clock phases?
 - do some examples